umutsoysal/umutsoysal/README.md

 - 👋 Hi, I’m @umutsoysal
-- 👀 I’m interested in building systems.
+- 👀 I’m interested in building autonomous systems.
 - 🌱 I’m currently learning system desing
 - 💞️ I’m looking to collaborate on any exciting projects
 - 📫 How to reach me us.soysal@gmail.com